virajpwr/code_challenge/README.md

 1. The data contains two files two files; raw data and target data containing the indepedent variables and dependent variable respectively.
 2. The raw data contains 34 features, 1 id column.
 The target data file contains dependent feature.
+3. There are missing values in the raw data features with 'etherium_before_start' containing the highest number of missing values.
+4. There are 14 continous features, 8 categorical features, 9 datetime features.
+5. There are duplicate column 'Unnamed: 17' which is a copy of 'first_factor_x' and duplicate rows.
+6. There exist multicollinearity between the features.
+The following features are highle correlated (>0.70) to each other by.
+The pearson correlation between those features is shown below: final_factor_x -> previous_adamantium ->0.777342
+   Unnamed: 17 -> previous_factor_x 0.803016
+   previous_factor_x -> first_factor_x -> 0.803064
+   chemical_x -> previous_adamantium 0.851631.

+7. The column cycle contains unknown character: ['2ª', '1ª', '3ª']
+8. The target variable is right skewed.
+The target variable is not normally distributed.
+9. Since the target variable is continous, the problem is a regression problem.
 ## Data Preparation

 ### The following steps were taken to prepare the data: